hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 -  What if a higher priority job is scheduled and resources are limited?

 ---
-Name:  Preemption
+name:  Preemption
-# Preemption
+# Preemption in Nomad
-.center[Preemption allows Nomad to adjust resource allocations based on Job priority.]
+.center[Preemption allows high-priority jobs to replace  other jobs.]
 .smaller[
 | Without Preemption            | With Preemption                  |
 |-------------------------------|-------------------------------------------------|